On this page:

 - Moist snuff and snus are cut tobacco that can be loose or pouched and placed in the mouth.
-More than 30 chemicals in smokeless tobacco are linked to cancer1—smokeless tobacco causes cancers of the mouth, esophagus and pancreas.2
+Dip is a common form of moist snuff.

 FDA regulates the manufacture, import, packaging, labeling, advertising, promotion, sale, and distribution of smokeless tobacco products, which includes products for use in the oral and nasal cavity, under the Comprehensive Smokeless Tobacco Health Education Act; the Federal Food, Drug, and Cosmetic Act (FD&C Act); and the FD&C Act’s implementing regulations.